LiberViator/ecommerce-website/README.md

 ## License

 Distributed under the MIT License.
-See [LICENSE][link_license] for more information.
+See [LICENSE.txt][link_license] for more information.

 <!-- Links -->